Bush Doctrine: Sociopsychological strategy and effects

 There is also criticism on Bush Doctrine practices related to their sociopsychological effects saying they create a culture of fear.

-Naomi Klein wrote in her book The Shock Doctrine about a recurrent metaphor of shock, and she claimed in an interview that the Bush administration continued to exploit a "window of opportunity that opens up in a state of shock", followed by a comforting rationale for the public, as a form of social control.
+Naomi Klein writes in her book The Shock Doctrine about a recurrent metaphor of shock, and she claimed in an interview that the Bush administration continued to exploit a "window of opportunity that opens up in a state of shock", followed by a comforting rationale for the public, as a form of social control.

 Democratization

-Some commentators argue that the Bush Doctrine has not aimed to support genuine democratic regimes driven by local peoples, but rather US-friendly regimes installed by diplomats acting on behalf of the United States and intended only to seem democratic to U.S. voters.
-For example, in the case of Afghanistan, it is argued that parliamentary democracy was downplayed by the US and power concentrated in the hands of the Afghan president Hamid Karzai, a US ally.
-The election of Karzai has been described as the result of manipulation on the parts of the US government and US policy maker Zalmay Khalilzad.
-At the same time, these commentators draw attention to the number of unpopular (but US-friendly) warlords achieving "legitimating" positions under US supervision of the elections.
+Some commentators argue that the Bush Doctrine has not aimed to support genuine democratic regimes driven by local peoples, but rather U.S.-friendly regimes installed by diplomats acting on behalf of the United States and intended only to seem democratic to American voters.
+For example, in the case of Afghanistan, it is argued that parliamentary democracy was downplayed by the U.S. and power concentrated in the hands of Afghan president Hamid Karzai, a U.S. ally.
+The election of Karzai has been described as the result of manipulation on the parts of the U.S. government and American policy maker Zalmay Khalilzad.
+At the same time, these commentators draw attention to the number of unpopular (but U.S.-friendly) warlords achieving "legitimating" positions under United States supervision of the elections.
 Some commentators interpreted voter turnout figures as evidence of "large-scale fraud".
 Sonali Kolhatkar and James Ingalls have written, "It remains to be seen if U.S. policymakers will ever allow anything approaching democracy to break out in Afghanistan and interfere with their plans."

-Of the elections in Afghanistan, Sima Samar, former Afghan Minister for Women's Affairs, stated, "This is not a democracy, it is a rubber stamp.
+Of the elections in Afghanistan, Sima Samar, former Afghan minister of Women's Affairs, stated, "This is not a democracy, it is a rubber stamp.
 Everything has already been decided by the powerful ones."

 Most studies of American intervention have been pessimistic about the history of the United States exporting democracy.
-John A. Tures examined 228 cases of American intervention from 1973 to 2005, using Freedom House data.
+John A. Tures examined 228 cases of U.S. intervention from 1973 to 2005, using data from Freedom House.
 While in 63 cases a country did become more democratic, in 69 instances the country became less democratic - and the plurality of interventions, 96, caused no change in the country's democracy.